Rhabdoid predisposition syndrome

 Congenital Mesoblastic Nephroma

-Mesoblastic nephroma (MN) comprises about 5% of childhood kidney tumors.
-The median age of diagnosis is 2 months and more than 90% of cases appear within the first year of life.
+Mesoblastic nephroma comprises about 5% of childhood kidney tumors.
+It is the most common kidney tumor found in infants younger than 3 months.
+The median age of diagnosis is 1 to 2 months and more than 90% of cases appear within the first year of life.
 Twice as many males are diagnosed as females.
 The diagnosis should be questioned when applied to individuals older than 2 years.
 When diagnosed in the first 7 months of life, the 5-year event-free survival (EFS) rate is 94% and the overall survival (OS) rate is 96%.

-Grossly, MNs appear as solitary, unilateral masses indistinguishable from nephroblastoma.
+Grossly, mesoblastic nephromas appear as solitary, unilateral masses indistinguishable from nephroblastoma.
 Microscopically, they consist of spindled mesenchymal cells.
 They can be divided into two major types: classic and cellular.
-Classic MN is often diagnosed by prenatal ultrasound or within 3 months after birth and closely resembles infantile fibromatosis.
-Infantile fibrosarcoma and cellular MN contain the same t(12;15)(p13;q25) chromosomal translocation suggestive of a potential linkage.
-The risk for recurrence within MN is closely associated with the presence of a cellular component and with stage.
+Classic mesoblastic nephroma is often diagnosed by prenatal ultrasound or within 3 months after birth and closely resembles infantile fibromatosis.
+Infantile fibrosarcoma and cellular mesoblastic nephroma contain the same t(12;15)(p13;q25) chromosomal translocation suggestive of a potential linkage.
+The risk for recurrence within mesoblastic nephroma is closely associated with the presence of a cellular component and with stage.